aws-samples/aws-lambda-docker-serverless-inference/README.md

 - **XGBoost resources:**

   - [**Serverless XGBoost Model Serving**](xgboost-inference-docker-lambda):  This examples illustrates how to serve XGBoost model on Lambda Function to predict breast cancer.
-  - [**Train XGBoost built-in algorithm in SageMaker, inference with AWS Lambda**](xgboost-built-in-algo-train-in-sagemaker-deploy-with-lambda):  This examples illustrates how to target Direct Marketing with Amazon SageMaker XGBoost built-in algorithm.
+  - [**Train XGBoost built-in algorithm in SageMaker, inference with AWS Lambda**](xgboost-built-in-algo-train-in-sagemaker-deploy-with-lambda):  This example illustrates how to target Direct Marketing with Amazon SageMaker XGBoost built-in algorithm.
 You train the model using SageMaker and inference with AWS Lambda.

 - **TensorFlow resources:**